 What Are Closed, Open and Short Circuits?

-Your switchboard protects both your family and home from electrical faults by the use of closed and open circuits.
-What are these though?
+Your switchboard uses open and closed circuits to protect your family and home from electrical faults.
+What are these, though?

 Open and Closed Circuits

-A circuit is made up of electrical wiring and components such as fans, switches and lights.
-In order for electricity to flow, the wiring and components must form a closed path that electricity flows through.
+A circuit consists of electrical wiring and components such as fans, switches and lights.
+For electricity to flow, the wiring and components must form a closed path through which electricity flows.
 This is a closed circuit.

 Any interruption of this closed path will form an open circuit.
-This interruption might be a switch in the off position or even faulty wiring.
+This interruption may be anything from a switch in the off position to faulty wiring.
 An open circuit will stop the flow of electricity and won’t power any connected component.

-Your circuit breaker acts like the switch in this case.
-When it detects an electrical fault it trips and opens the circuit, stopping the flow of electricity in this circuit.
+In this case, your circuit breaker acts like the switch.
+When it detects an electrical fault, it trips and opens the circuit, stopping the flow of electricity in this circuit.

 Short Circuits

-While open and closed circuits are part of the normal operation of your electrical equipment in your home, a short circuit is bad news.
-This is where a connection is made where it shouldn’t be and electricity flows through it.
+While open and closed circuits are part of the normal operation of your home’s electrical equipment, a short circuit is bad news.
+This is where a connection is made where it shouldn’t be, and electricity flows through it.

 Your circuit breaker aims to protect your electrical systems from this problem.